 Once you’ve baked the pie, allow it to cool to room temperature before storing.

-Refrigerator: Loosely cover it with plastic wrap and store it in the fridge for four to five days.
+Refrigerator: Loosely cover it with plastic wrap and store it in the fridge for 2-3 days.

-Freezer: You can freeze the baked pie, too.
+How to freeze berry pie: You can freeze the baked pie, too.
 Once it’s cool, wrap it tightly with plastic wrap.
-It will keep in the freezer for up to six months.
+It will keep in the freezer for up to three months.

 Whether you use the crumb topping or use a double crust, be sure to bake the pie at the higher temperature first and then lower the oven temperature.
 The high temperature ensures the bottom crust is cooked properly.